STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/Milestone 1/Milestone-1.md

 ## Introduction

-According to Statistics Canada, a recording breaking **22.1 million international tourists from abroad visited Canada.** Hotels have always been the mainstay of accommodations but often the prices are unaffordable for visitors looking to stay long term for tourism or work.
+According to Statistics Canada, a recording breaking **22.1 million international tourists from abroad visited Canada in 2019.** Hotels have always been the mainstay for accommodations but the prices can be unaffordable for visitors looking to stay long-term for tourism or work.
-Airbnb was founded in 2008 and has since been proven to be a successful online platform to match hosts with unused space and guests looking for an affordable place to lodge.
-Although it is often more affordable than hotels, it appears that the market price varies greatly between Canadian cities.
+Airbnb was founded in 2008 and has since been proven to be a successful online platform to match hosts with unused space with guests looking for an affordable place to lodge.
+Although it is often more affordable than hotels, Airbnb does not have a direct effect on the prices of lodging offered by hosts and leaves the hosts to decide the prices.
 In this analysis, we want to investigate which factors, ranging from the location of the listing to the number of bathrooms, are most likely influencing the price of Airbnb listings for cities in Canada.
-This predicitive tool may potentially help visitors understand the reasoning behind the cost of the listings and help them decide which listings would best suit their travelling needs.
+This predicitive tool may potentially help travellers better understand the reasoning behind the listed price of Canadian Airbnb listings.

 ## Data Description